Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating

-Here, we add to the existing literature new expressions for $\dot{q}_{vc}/w_c$ that diverge from the prior work in that they start from a one-dimensional plume model and permit both steady-state and non-steady-state assumptions.
+With this paper, we add to the existing literature new expressions for $\dot{q}_{vc}/w_c$ that diverge from the prior work in that they start from a one-dimensional plume model and permit both steady-state and non-steady-state assumptions.
 Section \ref{sec:theory} details these derivations.
-In Section \ref{sec:estimating_wc}, we assess the extent to which $w_c$ is accurately estimated in a series of convection simulations using all three analytical expressions.
+In Section \ref{sec:estimating_wc}, we assess the accuracy to which $w_c$ is estimated in a series of convection simulations using all three analytical expressions.
 We describe the simulations, the method for identifying convection, and present the results.
 In Section \ref{sec:discussion} we discuss implications of this work and its limitations, as well as the impact that theoretical assumptions have on the results.
 We summarize our main conclusions in Section \ref{sec:summary}.